aisingapore/TagUI/README.md

 # Ecosystem and Communities

 TagUI has a bustling user community, and extended community champions create new RPA tools for their own communities, based on TagUI.
 Python users can [pip install rpa](https://github.com/tebelorg/RPA-Python) to use the #1 Python RPA package.
-Already there is [TagUI for C# .NET](https://www.nuget.org/packages/tagui), and TagUI for Go is being built.
+There is also [TagUI for C# .NET](https://www.nuget.org/packages/tagui).
 For event-driven RPA with thousands of connectors, check out [TagUI module for Node-RED](https://flows.nodered.org/node/node-red-contrib-tagui), a popular free and open-source workflow automation tool.

 For Microsoft [Power Automate Desktop](https://flow.microsoft.com/en-us/desktop/) users, you'll be happy to know that there's 2-way integration with TagUI out of the box (for business continuity if you switch between the 2 apps).
-Also, do check out other leading open-source RPA tools, to see if they meet your needs better - [OpenRPA](https://github.com/open-rpa/openrpa) & [OpenFlow](https://github.com/open-rpa/openflow), [OpenBots](https://www.linkedin.com/posts/openbots_openbots-studio-demo-support-for-tag-ui-activity-6788174021964943361-RrUD), [Robocorp](https://youtu.be/HAfQpNZVbKI).
+Also, do check out other leading open-source RPA tools, to see if they meet your needs better - [OpenRPA](https://github.com/open-rpa/openrpa) & [OpenFlow](https://github.com/open-rpa/openflow), [Robocorp](https://youtu.be/HAfQpNZVbKI).
 All of them support enterprise-grade orchestrating and running TagUI robots from their orchestrator.

 There is also a Chinese [usage guide](http://www.tagui.com.cn) and [TagUI repository](https://gitee.com/TagUIcn).
-We welcome more languages with open arms.

 # Enterprise Security by design